 The Sunset and Outer Parkside have been single-family home neighborhoods since the early 1900s.
 Many families have lived here for generations.
 Diverse new families attracted by the laid-back, safe environment, proximity to public and private schools, community focused businesses and culture have also made the neighborhood their home.
 Constructing high density, high cost condo towers will detract from the appeal of the Sunset and turn families away.

 The developers of 2700 Sloat say they're building for families and first time homeowners.
-But will the 2 and 3 bedroom condos be affordable for families and first time buyers?
-Or will just the studios and one bedrooms be priced at lower cost?
-With one bedrooms under 500 square feet, who will want this as a family home?
+But will the two (2) and three (3) bedroom condos be affordable for families and first time buyers?
+Or will just the studios and one (1) bedrooms be priced at lower cost?
+With one (1) bedrooms under 500 square feet, who will want this as a family home?
+PLUS, according to a representative from MOHCD (Mayor's Office of Housing and Community Development), you can only have one (1) person per studio / one (1) bedroom so a family of 3 are not supposed to be able to occupy a studio / one (1) bedroom.
 There is no requirement regarding which units are priced "affordable".

 The Westerly sits in the 2800 block of Sloat Blvd and is a glaring example of what a mistake condo development is for the area.
-Also an approved HOME- SF project, since 2018 the building remains mostly vacant, with just over half of units sold and has no retail in the ground floor commercial spaces.
-It's attracting graffiti, homeless camping, shows signs of surface deterioration, and is plastered with WARNING: NO TRESPASSING signs.
+Also an approved HOME-SF project, since 2018 the building remains mostly vacant, with currently just over 1/2 of units sold and has no retail leased in the ground floor commercial spaces.
+It's attracting graffiti, homeless camping out, shows signs of surface deterioration, and is plastered with WARNING: NO TRESPASSING signs.

-Is this the vision city planners have for western SF?
+Is this the vision city planners have for western side SF?

 THE ISSUES IN THE NEWS: